theicechol/metamoles-wiki/Developing-Project-Scope-(Meeting-Notes).md

 ### Question/Discussion:

 What is our training set data? test set?

-> KEGG - query all enzymes with x > 1 rxn associated (cleaning this will be difficult), have list of enzyme/substrate/product/size of enzyme/extended info/MW/etc, group by common enzyme then characterize the shifts (looking at products) -
+* KEGG - query all enzymes with x > 1 rxn associated (cleaning this will be difficult), have list of enzyme/substrate/product/size of enzyme/extended info/MW/etc, group by common enzyme then characterize the shifts (looking at products) -

-how to get from one to the next? - RDKit to characterize the delta between the product compounds (tanimoto similarity index? substructure vs completely different? expected vs unexpected), training it on chemical similarity/relatvitiy, build list of tolerated shifts "plus methyl group, minus conjugation, etc", chemical constraints, another thing that RDKit can do is find the greatest common denominator/ max common substructure - chemical structure three parts: 1) rxn center (where chemistry occurs) 2) recognition part 3) variations - need some sort of algorithm that will assign the rxn center, can make a group using this information, characterize for each of promiscuous enzyme groups. training data looks like: promiscuous enzyme, rxn center, recognition part, variation, size, cofactor, etc etc. Then divide this pool into training and test set. train model to take one of the vectors and return an enzyme. test new substrate by input substrate, run the variation maker thing to create similar compounds, go to database and search enzymes that react on varied compounds, use model to score which of the shifts and the associated enzyme is most likely to be promiscuous.
+how to get from one to the next?

+* RDKit to characterize the delta between the product compounds (tanimoto similarity index? substructure vs completely different? expected vs unexpected)
+* training it on chemical similarity/relatvitiy
+* build list of tolerated shifts "plus methyl group, minus conjugation, etc", chemical constraints,
+* another thing that RDKit can do is find the greatest common denominator/ max common substructure
+* chemical structure three parts:
+> 1) rxn center (where chemistry occurs)
+2) recognition part
+3) variations -

+* need some sort of algorithm that will assign the rxn center ** can make a group using this information, characterize for each of promiscuous enzyme groups.
+* training data looks like: promiscuous enzyme, rxn center, recognition part, variation, size, cofactor, etc etc. Then divide this pool into training and test set. train model to take one of the vectors and return an enzyme. test new substrate by input substrate, run the variation maker thing to create similar compounds, go to database and search enzymes that react on varied compounds, use model to score which of the shifts and the associated enzyme is most likely to be promiscuous.

-*Did not select this idea:* Another potential approach: get substrate, apply similarity index, enzyme with original substrate -> expand (apply similarity index) to set of compounds -> divide (80/20) training and testing. training **Problem** we don't know which are known and which are hypothetical reactions
+*Did not select this idea:* Another potential approach: get substrate, apply similarity index, enzyme with original substrate -> expand (apply similarity index) to set of compounds -> divide (80/20) training and testing. training **Problem:** we don't know which are known and which are hypothetical reactions

 RDKit: compare substrate and product to find reaction center.